Adnan082/Adnan082/README.md

 ## About

-Data Scientist with a physics degree and applied ML expertise across financial forecasting, healthcare, and aerospace engineering systems.
-I build end-to-end pipelines — from raw data through modelling to explainability and deployment — and leverage my physics background to design simulation frameworks that model complex system dynamics, generate synthetic training data, and support decision-making under uncertainty.
-Currently completing an MSc in Applied Data Science at Anglia Ruskin University (Cambridge, UK).
+MSc Applied Data Science graduate (Merit; highest cohort project score 79%) with a BSc in Physics and hands-on experience as a Junior Data Scientist.
+I specialise in end-to-end ML systems — Transformers, LSTMs, reinforcement learning, real-time dashboards, and production data pipelines — and leverage my physics foundation to build simulation frameworks that model complex system dynamics, generate synthetic data, and support decision-making under uncertainty.
+My work sits at the intersection of physics-informed modelling, predictive analytics, and deployed AI, with domain experience across space weather, aerospace engineering, healthcare, and telecoms.

 ---